MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-viva-connections-feed.md

-## Question: When can we expect to see a post in the Feed after creating it?
+## Question: When can we expect to see a newly created post in the Feed?

 Posts will typically take up to one hour to appear on a user’s Feed.
 Content from a newly created [home site](home-site-plan.md) is sometimes delayed for seven days after the site is initially created.
 After that initial seven-day period has passed, it will take the typical one hour to appear.

-## Question: How is the Feed personalized and ranked?
+## Question: How is the Feed personalized and how is content ranked?

 We’re experimenting and rapidly iterating on the logic used: